flakeua/interpreter/readme.md

 Spaces in the end or beginning of the line do not matter, but beetween different parts of command there should be at least one space.

 Each line ends with endline symbol, no ';' is needed.

+### Note
+When launching the interpreter -s flag can be used to specify byte array(memory you work with) size.
+Also when launching the interpreter you can add name of file to run it, or leave it blank to run interactive mode.

+For some tests to run you have to put input.txt into the cmake-build-debug directory.
+To disable tests and enable the interpreter make isTesting bool in main() function false and choose interpreter run profile in clion.